Birds Of Prey Movie Review: Harley Quinn's Emancipation Is An Eye Candy For Women Empowerment

 Since becoming the vengeful sister-of-mayhem, Harley is without a master for the first time.
 She does not have anyone telling her what to do and what not to do.
 So she goes on the only way she knows and her mind never stops too.
 Call it a prolonged side effects of all the drugs in her system or her personality now, but Quinn is still a psychiatrist clubbed with a demented punk cheerleader.

-She does get her closure, in her own style, by sending an oil truck speeding into a the chemical refinery where she proved her love for Mr J, but what it does instead is announces to the entire city that Harley is ready for the taking.
+She does get her closure, in her own style, by sending an oil truck speeding into the chemical refinery where she proved her love for Mr J, but what it does instead is announces to the entire city that Harley is ready for the taking.
 With many trying to kill her, Harley has one way to make sure no one touches her again, make money.
 She even writes a business card for herself, ready to be employed as a mercenary, or to look for lost items, or as a thief.
 Another certain way for her to save her life is to bring back Roman the diamond that was just stolen.

-That's where the story kicks in, much like the other women in the film, Huntress, Black Canary and Renee Montoya.
+That's where the story kicks in, much like the other superheroines in the film including Huntress, Black Canary and Renee Montoya.
 Even with them in the picture, Margot Robbie's presence never falters.
 Her wide grin lights up any darkroom and a grim scene, instantly as she switches between her multiple personalities.

-By the second half of the film, we are still watching Harley introduce us to the other superheroines in the film.
+By the second half of the film, we are still watching Harley introduce us to the other super-heroines in the film.
 We get to meet Huntress (Mary Elizabeth Winstead) who with little screen time still manages to create a persona strong enough ready for a spin-off.
 As for Black Canary played by Jurnee Smollett-Bell and Rosie Perez as Renee Montoya, I hoped to see a lot more of them.
 They all have different agendas that bring them to the same little pickpocketer, Cassandra Cain.
 Who has half a million on her head and the entire city looking for her, because she picked the wrong pocket.

 Ewan McGregor, on the other hand, is Roman Sionis, the crime lord and antagonist of this female-centric film.
 Between showing off his art collection of shrunken faces and the hobby of peeling off faces, Roman is a narcissistic jerk who will force a women customer to strip in his club, because he thought she laughed at him.
-He has but two agendas in the film, to get the diamond and kill Harley.
+He has only two agendas in the film, to get the diamond and kill Harley.

 Birds of Prey plays off, Deadpool and Shazam vibe right to the middle, with gruesome visuals, Harley breaking the fourth wall and comic sense of a teenager, rage and dark heart of an adult.
 This is the first studio directorial of Cathy Yan, and she hits all the right notes immediately.
-The actions scenes to the slow-mo crowd-pleasing moments that will put you in sync with the rest of the audience is the USP of the film.
+The action scenes to the slow-mo crowd-pleasing moments that will put you in sync with the rest of the audience is the USP of the film.
 It's like looking at a music video of a lavish party in a comic book style that you can not peel your eyes away from.

 In the end, Harley does, what she is known for, comes and goes like the wind, and of course, also she takes the winning price with her.
 With the money, she also starts her own business.
 If you dare to take a look at the film for something more than it is, you can see Harley as a woman who despite being a social outcast, suffering from a psychotic break still takes her enemies head-on and lives to tell the tale.

 Since the start of the film, Harley has been shown as an object ready for taking by anyone after Joker threw her out on the porch.
 But she wins the fight, for herself against all the men in Gotham.
-Our superheroines are often attacked by men guns blazing, but bare hands, Harley wins each time with a smile on her face.
+Our superheroines are often attacked by men, guns blazing, but bare hands, Harley wins each time with a smile on her face.
 These misfit women show us how bigger the movement of female empowerment truly is.
 Overall, Birds of Prey could be watched for numerous reasons and all of the are the right ones.

 Little Women Movie Review: Greta Gerwig Speaks For Every Woman In This Classic Tale